Voice of customer

 Why it is important?

-From the above stats, it is a proven fact that the organizations that understand their customer journey are much more likely to improve their products to fit their customers’ evolving requirements and therefore to foster their loyalty and eventually more business revenue.
+From the above stats, it is a proven fact that organizations that understand their customer journey are much more likely to improve their products to fit their customers’ evolving requirements and therefore to foster their loyalty and eventually more business revenue.
 Voice of the Customer programs has a direct impact on the organization's bottom line.

 Businesses can Identify at-risk customers by going through surveys response or customer chat conversations, social media posts, and any other interactions with the brand.
 This helps to